 We had an amazing response to our coronavirus fundraising appeal at the start of the pandemic, but more donations are needed to keep us going longer term.
 Your support can help us to continue supporting vulnerable Solihull residents when they need us most.
 Any donations, large or small, are hugely appreciated.

 We are so lucky to have an incredible team of volunteers, and hundreds of new volunteers have joined us since the coronavirus outbreak began.
 If you are interested in volunteering, you can find out what roles we're recruiting for below.

 Fundraise from a distance

 We had to cancel several fundraising events during the pandemic.
-Although restrictions are now easing, you may still feel more comfortable keeping your distance from others.
+Although restrictions have now been lifted, you may still feel more comfortable keeping your distance from others.
 We have plenty of ideas for socially distant activities to help raise some of the money we have lost out on due to cancelled events.
 From running a marathon in your garden, to having a dance off on a video call, you are sure to find an activity to suit you.

 Thank you Solihull!